Preparing your Homeschooled High Schooler for College Writing

 IEW and Oak Meadow include research reports in their high school English.

-7. And of course, practice the Steps of Writing, from brainstorming to publishing.
+7. Practice the Steps of Writing (from brainstorming to publishing)

 For more information on preparing your teen for college writing, click here - What kinds of writing should college bound teens do?